easyRTML/easyRTML/easyRTML_PakageContent/README.md

     from easyRTML import pyRTML

-    py_RTML = pyRTML(processor, extractor, xgml) #Change rfml/xgml depending upon which model been used
+    py_RTML = pyRTML(processor, extractor, xgml) # Change the below rfml/xgml depending upon which model been used

     """
     - Run the below code to access the generted python script to Execute the Real-time classification.